vectordotdev/vector-generate/README.md

 decoupled from the underlying system, affording us the ability to quickly iterate and improve them.

+### Example 1: The Vector reference docs

 For example, the [Vector reference docs][vector_reference] contain over 150 pages that contain detailed configuration information for all of Vector's components.
-All of these pages are evolving and improving, something that would not be possible through manual maintenance.
+All of these pages have evolved over time, something that would not be possible through manual intervention.

+### Example 2: Migrating the Vector website

+We've migrated the Vector website 3 times to ensure it delivers a good UX.
+For Vector, the docs play a critical role in achieving this and we are afforded this agility through documentation generation.
+Baking all of this data into markdown files would make it difficult, if not impossible, to migrate over time.

-## How
+## How?

 1. [`main.rb`](/main.rb) is the main executable.
 2. Upon execution it first loads all of the metdata in the [`.meta`](/.meta)